-Still another aspect of the present invention provides for an optical position encoder subsystem mounted in the housing for generating polyphase electrical signals indicating position of the actuator subassembly relative to the housing; the optical position encoder subsystem 5 includes a limited displacement moving scale.
-At the same time the actuator frame includes a fourth region to which the moving scale is mounted, and the actuator counterweight is adapted to counter any imbalance mounted thereto.
+Still another aspect of the present invention provides for an optical position encoder subsystem mounted in 5 the housing for generating polyphase electrical signals indicating position of the actuator subassembly relative to the housing; the optical position encoder subsystem includes a limited displacement moving scale.
+At the same time the actuator frame indicates a fourth region to which the moving scale is mounted, and the actuator counterweight is adapted to counter any imbalance presented by the fourth region and by the scale mounted thereto.

-Another aspect of the present invention provides for placement and mounting of drive electronics for the spindle motor in an exterior well of the housing adjacent to the spindle motor to facilitate access to the cir- 15 cuit and so that heat generated thereby during operation may be dissipated by the housing.
+placement and mounting of drive electronics for the spindle motor in an exterior well of the housing adjacent to the spindle motor to facilitate access to the circuit and so that heat generated thereby during operation may be dissipated by the housing.

-These and other objects, advantages and features will be further understood and appreciated by considering the following detailed description of a preferred em- 20 bodiment, presented in conjunction with the accompanying drawings.
+These and other objects, advantages and features will be further understood and appreciated by considering the following detailed description of a preferred embodiment, presented in conjunction with the accompa-25 nying drawings.